-I think we can agree that – at least many of us – are on the quest to discover the truth and the meaning behind life and all that is, no matter what this “truth” will turn out to be.
+I think we can agree that – at least many of us – are on the quest to discover the truth and the meaning of life and all that is, no matter what this “truth” will turn out to be.
 Some of us may be actively searching for this type of truth, from within the remains of long forgotten societies to modern laboratories; others might rely on external guides to present them the truth, from gurus to spiritual leaders and yet others are trying to discover answers to their seemingly inexplicable questions in their everyday life.
-Interestingly enough, we get to know a lot of people during this journey that are presenting their claims and believes as fact or even go so far to call these statements “the only and absolute truth”.
+Interestingly enough, we get to know a lot of people during this journey that are presenting their claims and believes as fact or even goes so far to call these statements “the only and absolute truth”.
 Yet, their believes – even though proclaimed to be backed up by “irrefutable evidence” – still remain these people’s personal truths, not the one and only truth.
 We only have to look back in our history to see that there were many conflicts of two or more opposing ideologies/opinions, all claiming for themselves to be “the one and only”, whereas all the others were regarded as misguided and false.

 What is so important to understand is that you will seldom – if not never – find a person knowing the all-engrossing truth about everything that is, was, and will be.
 Sure enough, there are many that have discovered pieces and fractions of it, but to see the big picture in its wholeness is simply not possible for most human beings, as of yet.
-Another point that I deem important to address is the fact that whatever another person considers to be their truth, doesn’t necessarily have to be your truth whatsoever.
+Another point that I deem important to address is the fact that whatever another person considers being their truth, doesn’t necessarily have to be your truth whatsoever.

 What may appear as truth to one person will often appear as untruth to another person.
 But that need not worry the seeker. ~ Mohandas K. “Mahatma” Ghandi

-Furthermore, it is so crucial to understand that believes are highly dependent on the perspective and level of experience of a given person.
+Furthermore, it is so crucial to understanding that believes are highly dependent on the perspective and level of experience of a given person.
 If you would compare the descriptions of a thunder-storm by a modern day person and someone living in the 10th century, you would have two completely different stories, one involving modern day knowledge and science, the other one about gods and the like.
 A boringly normal lighter from our advanced society could become the idolized “lightening of the gods” of an Indian tribe living in the Amazonas, far away from civilization.

 The truth is within you!

-The astonishing thing is that the truth lies within you, it will always be with you everywhere you go and waits to be discovered, little by little, when the time is ready and you are capable of comprehending the meaning that comes with it.
+The astonishing thing is that the truth lies within you, it will always be with you everywhere you go and waits to be discovered, little by little when the time is ready and you are capable of comprehending the meaning that comes with it.
 External sources can guide you, they can show you the direction, but ultimately it takes no outward things to discover what always had been centered within you.
 The question is:

 I. How to discover the truth within?